UniAP2022/UniAP/README.md

 Ground truth: "the grateful applause of the clergy has consecrated the memory of a prince who indulged their passions and promoted their interest".

-Transcript: "the greateful flaws of the clerity has cauneecrated the memory of a crince who andulged their passes and promoted their interest".
+Transcript: "the great ful blaws of the clarisy has consegrated weh memory of a crince who haddulged their passes and promoved their interest".

 Origin audio + Universal perturbaion (random-chunk, distortion level: -44.5dB):